titanicoctopus/Notes/UE2 Ideas.md

 Enemies
 --
 - [ ] Enemy groups have 'special' units with drops.
-Can be leaders, stronger, or just a variant.  e.g. a bandit leader with a quality weapon or vaulaubles.
+Can be leaders, stronger, or just a variant.  e.g. a bandit leader with a quality weapon or valaubles.
 	- [ ] To solve 'unrewarding' difficult combat situations
 - [ ] Clan type enemies
 	- [ ] Clan Insurgents